Jane Birkenhead, January 19 2024

 🟢 I'm available to answer your questions between lessons.
 I want you to be studying in the best way possible so I encourage you to reach out to me with any concerns that you have.

-I think that group lessons can really help students to understand the requirements and learn some strategies for the exam.
+Group lessons can help students to understand the requirements and learn some strategies for the exam.
 I think - depending on the teacher - they can also offer a good place to practice and get some feedback.
-Many students do really well with just group lessons.
+Some students do well with group lessons.

 If you have any questions about anything written here, or you have any questions that I haven't answered, then please contact me.